Outdoor FunWeather History

 Then you’ve got the folks who say we haven’t been recording weather data long enough to really know how weird the weather really gets over many centuries or eons.

-Who’s right?
-I don’t know… I’m not a scientist and I don’t even play one on TV.
+I don’t know for sure… I’m not a scientist.
+(And I don’t even play one on TV).

-My guess is the increase in weird weather is partly due to the presence of social media — and the fact that virtually everyone owns a miniature camera that fits in their pocket.
+But my guess is the increase in weird weather is at least partly due to the presence of social media — and the fact that virtually everyone owns a miniature camera that fits in their pocket!

-So, maybe the strange weather phenomena we’re hearing about today also took place years ago, but folks couldn’t document or spread the news about these weird weather events as easily as we can today.
+So, MAYBE the strange weather phenomena that we’re hearing about today also took place years ago, but folks simply couldn’t document or spread the news about these weird weather events as easily as we can today.

 #1 – Deadly Heat Waves